Are you looking for the best things to do in Monopoli, Italy for an upcoming trip? Keep reading if so!

 In the town center, you will find Cala Porta Vecchia, a small stretch of beach that lies just below the old town.

-Cala Porta Vecchia is relatively popular but doesn’t experience the crowds like many other European beaches.
+Cala Porta Vecchia is relatively popular but doesn’t experience crowds like many other European beaches.

 Next to many of the beaches, you will find fun bars where you can enjoy a beachside drink or taverns where you can grab a bite to eat.
-Hitting the beach is one of the best things to do in Monopoli.
+Hitting the beach is one of the best things to do in Monopoli, especially in the scorching summer months.

 5. See the Il Bastione del Molino Ruins